tiagosiebler/kucoin-api/examples/KucoinFutures.md

 ## Community group

-If you need help, something is wrong/missing or you have suggestions, please join our [Node.js Traders](https://t.me/nodetraders) community group on telegram and let us know!
+If you need help, something is wrong/missing or you have suggestions, please join our [Node.js Traders](https://t.me/nodetraders) community group on Telegram and let us know!